 In order to communicate with the new window, you have to designate it as the current listener.
 To do this, move the cursor into the window and press any button.
 When the button is released, the border changes from black to gray to indicate that the newly selected window is now the current listener.

-The current listener does not change by simply moving the cursor to another window, as was the case in Canvas, the original Spice window manager.
+The current listener does not change by simply moving the cursor to another window.
 If one forgets to press and release a button, any characters (including commands) typed are sent to the last window designated as listener.
 Caveat emptor.